 - Withdrawing a child to a Senior Teacher within the Year Group for a maximum of 5 minutes FS (Y1 & 2), 7 minutes KS1 (Y3 & 4) and 10 minutes KS2 (Y5-7) where the teacher considers there to be a threat to order in the classroom.
 Appropriate work should always accompany the child.
-A child must never be isolated in class unless this is the child's choice and agreed with the parent/carer - All children must receive one break or playtime session daily without recourse to sanctions (Article 31) - Office staff will set up meetings between staff and parents as required to discuss concerns.
+A child must never be isolated in class unless this is the child's choice and agreed with the parent/carer - All children must receive one break or playtime session daily without recourse to sanctions (Article 31).
+Children must not be kept in at breaktime or lunchtime to complete classwork or homework.
+If absolutely necessary, this work can be done during singing/assembly.
+This must be authorised by senior management. - Office staff will set up meetings between staff and parents as required to discuss concerns.